Summary

 Poor business credit or no business credit history at all could stand in the way of opening vendor trade lines or getting approved for business loans or lines of credit.
 If you are approved, a lower business credit score could translate to higher interest rates and increased borrowing costs.

-Your business credit score is based on your track record of handling your business finances, such as your business checking account, any credit accounts you open with merchants such as office supply stores or hardware stores and any business credit cards you open — as well as any loans you take out.
+Your business credit score is based on your track record of handling your business finances, such as your business checking account, any credit accounts you open with merchants, such as office supply stores or hardware stores, any business credit cards you hold and any loans you take out.

 How long does it take to build business credit?

-“Usually, credit applications say they want you in existence for at least three years,” Wasserstein says.
+“Usually, credit applications say they want you in existence for at least three years,” Wasserstein said.

-In some cases, creditors may require just one year, he says, but that isn’t the norm.
+In some cases, creditors may require just one year, he said, but that isn’t the norm.

 “They want to see you’ve been around,” says Wasserstein.
 “Once you have that, they want to see that there isn’t anything outstanding.
 There are no judgments.
 They need to have enough time to determine whether they want to extend credit to that company.”